graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 A _server_ MAY forbid individual requests by a _client_ to any endpoint for any reason, for example to require authentication or payment; when doing so it SHOULD use the relevant `4xx` or `5xx` status code.
-This decision SHOULD NOT be based on the contents of a well formed GraphQL request.
+This decision SHOULD NOT be based on the contents of a well-formed _GraphQL-over-HTTP request_.

 Note: The _server_ should not make authorization decisions based on any part of the _GraphQL request_; these decisions should be made by the _GraphQL schema_